guifi/guifi-cxoln/CXOLN.en_US.md

 >A la vegada, una mateixa infraestructura pot tenir un o diversos titulars.
 Quan hi ha diversos titulars, i sempre que entre ells no pactin res en un altre sentit, s'entén que ho son proporcionalment al volum d'inversió de cadascun respecte del valor total de la infraestructura.

-At the same time, a single infrastructure can have several proprietors.
-In this case, and always in the absence of any agreement between the proprietors, the proprietorship is shared according to the inves tment made by each one.
+A single infrastructure can have several owners.
+In this case, and whenever they have not agreed something different between themselves, it is understood that their ownership is proportional to the investment made by each of them compared to the infrastructure's total `value/worth`.

 >### 3. Drets i deures

 ### 3. Rights and Duties
+`>>> work in progress <<<`
 >Encara que en la xarxa hi poden haver diferents nivells de participació de cadascun dels seus titulars, els drets i deures son els mateixos per a tots els participants.

 Although there can be different levels of participation for each proprietor, the terms and conditions are the same for all the participants.